Azure-Samples/azure-search-sample-data/CONTRIBUTING.md

-# Contributing to Azure Cognitive Searchsamples
+# Contributing to Azure Cognitive Search samples

 Thank you for your interest in contributing to the Azure Cognitive Search sample data.